deelipvenkat/spotify_recommender_system/README.md

 Taking a simple average of all the songs in a user's saved tracks which are of different genres may result in vector which might lead to recommendations very much far off from user's music taste.
 So to avoid this problem I have used k-means clustering to categorize the songs into groups first ,which is at a decent level maintainig the coherence in individual group & the cosine similarity of the clusters formed from the 170k songs data is far off , indicating disimilarity between clusters formed.

+The final model curates playlist from each cluster based on the number of saved songs in a cluster .For example if user 'x' has saved songs in library belonging to cluster A ,B,C in 50%, 30% ,20% respectively , our model will generate recommendations of which 50% are from cluster 'A' , 30% from cluster 'B' and so on.